-Video is key to engaging your employees, getting them to pay attention to your communication and maybe even retain the information they’re soaking up.
+Video is key to engaging your employees, getting them to pay attention to your communication and maybe even retaining the information they’re soaking up.
 But it takes skill and know-how to be effective.

 We’re moving away from the ‘content is king’ phrase to ‘employee-generated content is becoming king.'

 - Make your videos easily accessible on mobile devices.